es6-enthusiasts/es6-enthusiasts.github.io/CollegeCuisineConnection/index.md

-# Toaster Oven Lovin
+# College Cuisine Connection

-Welcome to Toaster Oven Lovin, a project dedicated to helping students with limited cooking skills and resources find quality and healthy recipes.
+Welcome to College Cuisine Connection, a project dedicated to helping students with limited cooking skills and resources find quality and healthy recipes.

 ## Purpose

-Toaster Oven Lovin aims to accomplish the following goals:
+College Cuisine Connection aims to accomplish the following goals:

 - Provide a curated collection of simple and healthy toaster oven capable recipes suitable for students.
 - Encourage students to adopt nutritious eating habits.